February 13, 2026

 4. POV Engineering

 POV Engineering means proactively reframing how prospects think about their problem.
-It means shifting evaluation criteria towards your strengths.
+It means shifting the evaluation criteria toward your differentiation and the business metrics it positively impacts.
+It means creating a "before and after" vision that only your solution can deliver.

 5. Social Selling